pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 )
 ```

 The same `float → Decimal` fix applies directly to `PortfolioValuation.total_value` and every per-position value in its breakdown — this is the answer to a design question left implicit all the way back in post 1's corrected implementation.
 Item 4 of the refactor prompt (check for a layer boundary crossing) comes back clean here: swapping a primitive for a `Decimal`-backed dataclass doesn't touch which layer anything lives in.
-It wouldn't always — Module 3's worked example showed an AI-suggested "refactor" that quietly had `ValuationService` query the database directly, which is precisely the kind of change this checklist item exists to catch before it's accepted as a tidy-up.
+It wouldn't always — [Software Architecture](/posts/architecture-intro/) showed an AI-suggested "refactor" that quietly had `ValuationService` query the database directly, which is precisely the kind of change this checklist item exists to catch before it's accepted as a tidy-up.

 ---